AIR CTI - Central Tyre Inflation System FAQ

 If I get a puncture, what happens?

-AIR CTI's smart control system immediately senses this pressure drop and automatically reinflates your tires.
-A Red warning light informs the driver.
+AIR CTI's smart control system immediately senses this pressure drop and automatically reinflates your tyres.
+A warning message on the bright yellow display and alert beeper informs the driver.

 Will blow outs or tread separation wipe out hoses and tubes?

-The truck's compressor and the AIR CTI system will continue to inflate a punctured tire up to it's capacity.
-A red light on the control will indicate air flow, plus any deviation of the dash mounted live gauge displays the actual system pressure.
+The truck's compressor and the AIR CTI system will continue to inflate a punctured tyre up to it's capacity.
+The display information will indicate live tyre pressure readings and any air flow alarms in progress.
 The Isolator provides added gauge sensitivity.